-2. How is your proposal directly and primarily relevant to the development problems of these countries?3.
+Context of challenge How is your proposal directly and primarily relevant to the development problems of these countries?
+(250 words max.)
+Benefits for country/countries?
 How do you expect that the outcome of your proposed activities will promote the economic development and welfare of a country or countries on the DAC list?
-(300 words max.) http://www.oecd.org/dac/stats/daclist.htm
+(250 words max.)